wtg/senate-survey/README.md

 - **SECRET_KEY** — Used to sign session cookies.
 - **SURVEY_CLOSED** – If set, disables the survey and returns the closed survey template.
+- **SAMPLE_POPULATION** – If set, marks users who are part of representative sample.

 ## Development